What’s Different About My Skin And Summertime?

 - Shower and Cleanse After Sweating or Outdoor Activity – It’s important to reduce the amount of impurities that could be reabsorbed by the skin.
 Use natural products and exfoliate dead skin with a loofah sponge or body brush.
 Avoid water that’s too hot, as it may strip your skin of oil.

 - Use Natural, Hydrating Creams – Applying hydrating creams to your face and body after a shower can help maintain your skin’s moisture.
-We recommend WILD Organic Skincare’s Original After Sun Lotion because it’s one of the only products on the market to use natural aloe butter, in addition to its all-natural ingredient list.

 - Incorporate Hyaluronic Acid Into Your Skincare Routine – Hyaluronic acid, also known as hyaluronan, is naturally produced by your body.
 It has many health benefits, but promoting healthier skin is one of the more well known.
-We recommend The Original After Sun Rehydro Spray because it’s safe to use on both your face and body, and perfect for restoring moisture to your skin after sun exposure.

-3. The Power of Exfoliation
+The Power Of Exfoliation

 During summer months, your skin is prone to creating more oil because it has to defend against pollution, humidity, SPF, sweat and other factors.
 This can lead to clogged pores, possible breakouts, and dull skin.
 Here are some tips to keep your summer skin clean and clear.